It’s Mental Health Awareness Week and if you ask any pet owner if their animal helps them emotionally the answer will be a resounding ‘Yes!’

 This year, the focus for Mental Health Awareness Week is stress.
 A recent report by the Mental Health Foundation found 75% of people felt ‘overwhelmed and unable to cope’ due to stress.

 Thankfully, our furry friends can help.
-I spoke to five owners about the emotional benefits their pet brings and shared my own experience too.
+I spoke to four owners about the emotional benefits their pet brings and shared my own experience too.

 Dave Beevers, 63, a newspaper editor from Bolton and dogs Cassie and Bonny